forem/forem/docs/design/theming-model.md

         --theme-social-icon-invert: invert(100)</style>'
 ```

 Within scss files located at `/app/assets/stylesheets` you will see `var` which will call these css custom properties.
-If a css custom property is not define `var` will fallback on the second paramater provided which are css variables defined in `app/assets/stylesheets/variables.scss`
+If a css custom property is not defined `var` will fall back on the second parameter provided which are css variables defined in `app/assets/stylesheets/variables.scss`

 ```
     color: var(--theme-color, $black);